Security Research

 6. Final Thoughts

-Moreover the workflow with AI worked surprisingly well when splitting the task into reviewable units:
+To my surprise, the workflow with AI worked pretty well after splitting the task into reviewable units:

 • enumerate concrete sinks